k8snetworkplumbingwg/accelerated-bridge-cni/docs/configuration-reference.md

   containers:
   - name: runTimeConfig
     command: ["/bin/bash", "-c", "sleep 300"]
     image: centos/tools

 ```

-The above config will configure a VF of type "sriov-net" with the MAC address configured as the value supplied under the 'k8s.v1.cni.cncf.io/networks'.
+The above config will configure a VF of type "some-net" with the MAC address configured as the value supplied under the 'k8s.v1.cni.cncf.io/networks'.
 Where the MAC address supplied is invalid the container may be created with an unexpected address.

 To avoid this it's key to ensure the supplied MAC is valid for the specified interface.
 On some systems setting a Multicast MAC address (Where the least significant bit of the first octet is '1') results in failure to set the MAC address.